 SOCIOLOGY AND PUBLIC HEALTH

 We tend to underestimate and undervalue the discussion in addiction treatment about tobacco.
 Tobacco addiction is not dynamic, chaotic, or volatile – unlike all of the other addictions.
-It is a legal addiction and is not associated with significant criminal components.
-It has not markedly changed, hence is not the subject of active media publications, such as that of the opioid epidemic or controversial cannabis legislation.
+It’s a legal addiction and not associated with significant criminal components.
+This has not markedly changed.
+It is not the subject of active media publications, such as that of the opioid epidemic or controversial cannabis legislation.
 Tobacco from an attention point of view is quite boring.

 Tobacco use is also quite silent.
-The number of people who seek residential or outpatient treatment for tobacco use disorders pales in comparison to that of other addictions.
-This may be due to multiple factors, including the lack of the legal or career ramifications discussed above, the rarity of it splitting apart families or loved ones (although the rift caused by tobacco in a family may be more pronounced than we might guess), or the significant delay in severe health consequences.
+The number of people who seek residential or outpatient treatment for tobacco use disorders pales in comparison to other addictions.
+This may be due to multiple factors.
+One is the lack of the legal or career ramifications discussed above.
+Another is the rarity of it splitting apart families or loved ones (although the rift caused by tobacco in a family may be more pronounced than we might guess).
+There is also at significant delay in severe health consequences.
 You can always quit tomorrow, right?

-According to a comprehensive 2008 report generated by the World Health Organization, there are numerous shocking facts helping to describe the magnitude of tobacco as a health burden on society.
+A comprehensive 2008 report from the World Health Organization lists shocking facts describing the magnitude of the tobacco health burden.
 Tobacco use is the number one preventable cause of death across the entire planet.
-It will ultimately be connected to the deaths of about 50% of smokers and on average shortens someone’s lifespan by about 15 years.
+It will ultimately be connected to the deaths of about 50% of smokers.
+On average tobacco use shortens someone’s lifespan by about 15 years.
 It is significantly linked to 6 of the 8 leading causes of death across the world:

 Tobacco use in the past 2 years (even once) will instantly decrease you from receiving the highest rating when applying to life insurance.
 This simple fact speaks so greatly about the consequences of tobacco use.
 The insurance companies use sophisticated mathematical algorithms to put a price tag on you – they know what they’re doing.
 If they downgrade you in terms of insurability simply based on any tobacco use at all over 2 years, they likely have done their math.
 You should too!